SuperOfficeDocs/superoffice-docs/docs/travel/travel-gateway/activity-types.md

 * **Create signal file** – when you want to create a file named SIGNAL.DAT in a specified folder.
 This option is used to initiate a further instance of SuperOffice Travel Gateway.

 * **Remote Travel Server** – runs Remote Travel Server, which is the program that receives and processes the lists of required documents created by Remote Travel Client (on the local PC).
 For example, you can specify that Remote Travel Client should retrieve all documents for a particular company.
-On the server-side a search is run which corresponds to the client’s specified criteria and finds which documents should actually be transferred.
-Clearly, Remote Travel Server should be run just before or just after you have read or written updates for Remote Travel users.
+On the server-side, a search is run that corresponds to the client’s specified criteria and finds which documents should be transferred.
+Remote Travel Server should be run just before or just after you have read or written updates for Remote Travel users.
 There is no comparable function serving the satellites.

 * **Regenerate all counters** – automatically regenerate all counters (SAINT)